TSPoulsen/egm/notes.md

 ### TODO:
+- Less discussion of different ways of defining problem
+- Emperical investigation of comparing doing transformationt to no transformation
+    -  draw sigmas from zipf dist
 - Make argument for why clipping data preserves privacy.
 Should be closely related to definition of ($\epsilon$,$\delta$)-DP.
 - Think about transforming data such that expected norm is $1$ (in theory anything such that anything outside this is clipped).
 This is related to generalized chi square distributions.